 This report provides an update on library-related capital projects and their status.
-This includes redevelopment plans for Britannia, Joe Fortes, Marpole, and Oakridge branches, the potential redevelopment of Collingwood branch, and discussion of potential future library service in the East Fraser Lands (River District), and Senákw / Burrard Slopes developments.
-It also includes information on the ?əyalməxw/lyalmexw/Jericho Lands development, the Rupert and Renfrew area, the Children's Library revitalization at Central Library, and the Central Library Master Plan update.
+This includes redevelopment plans for the Marpole and Oakridge branches, and discussion of future library service in the East Fraser Lands (River District), and Seňákw / Burrard Slopes developments.
+It also includes information on the ?əỷalməxw/lýálmexw/Jericho Lands development, the Children's Library revitalization at Central Library, and the Central Library Master Plan update.